 - The sentencing judge was guided by irrelevant or extreme considerations; or

 - The sentence was manifestly excessive (or, if the Crown appeals, manifestly inadequate).

-The appeal process is complex.
+The appeal process in NSW is complex.
 If you require advice or representation for a criminal appeal it is vital to engage the assistance of an experienced criminal lawyer.